40net-cloud/xpert2023_aws_networking_demystified/docs/lab1.md

-# LAB 1: intra-subnet single vpc use case
+# LAB#1: intra-subnet single VPC use case

 ## Deploy the environment
 Inside the cloned repo: